with Elaine Retholtz

 For centuries Himalayan practitioners have used meditation to quiet the mind, open the heart, calm the nervous system, and increase focus.
 Mindfulness meditation offers a refuge from the world and an opportunity to engage more consciously.

-Whether you’re a beginner, a dabbler, or a skilled meditator seeking the company of others, join expert teachers in a 45-minute weekly program.
-Each session is inspired by a different work of art from the Rubin Museum’s collection.
-Designed to fit into your lunch break, the program includes an opening talk, a 20-minute sitting session, and a closing discussion.
+Whether you’re a beginner, a dabbler, or a skilled meditator seeking the company of others, join expert teachers in a 45-minute weekly in-person program, each inspired by a different work of art from the Rubin Museum’s collection.
+The program includes an opening talk, a 20-minute sitting session, and a closing discussion.
 Chairs will be provided.

-This week’s in-person meditation session will be led by Elaine Retholtz, and the theme for this month is Appreciation.
+This week’s in-person meditation session will be led by Elaine Retholtz, and the theme for this month is Life After.

 About the Speaker